 All commercial or any other re-use of the published article should be referred to SAGE.
 More information can be found at:http://www.sagepub.co.uk/journalsPermissions.nav

 When posting or re-using the article, you should provide a link/URL from the article posted to the SAGE Journals Online site where the article is published: http://online.sagepub.com and please make the following acknowledgment: ‘The final, definitive version of this paper has been published in <journal>, Vol/Issue, Month/Year by SAGE Publications Ltd, All rights reserved. © [The Author(s)]

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

 Political Studies Review adheres to the SAGE Harvard reference style.
+If your paper is accepted for publication, you will be required to ensure it conforms to this style.
 View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.